phisanti/code_djinn/README.md

 # code_djinn - Your Coding Genie
 Code Djinn is a command-line tool that can help you solve simple code questions.
 It’s like having a personal coding assistant who understands that “Hello, World!” is more than just a greeting, and that Python has nothing to do with snakes!

+Code Djinn leverages fast and efficient LLM models like QwQ, Mistral small, and Gemini flash to provide quick responses to your coding queries.
+The focus on lightweight models ensures snappy performance and responsiveness, making it a practical tool for your daily coding tasks.

 So why spend hours on obscure StackOverflow threads or try to remember arcane CLI commands?
 Let code_djinn handle the boring stuff so you can focus on building awesome projects! 🧞‍♂️

 # Installation